Irene7044/LLM-Biosignal/README.md

 **Note:**
 Final results are recorded in files named in the format oracle_results_.json under every different model combination folder.
 The final summaries can be found at the bottom of the files.
+Due to the large file size, the AFFEC dataset can be found within the paper: https://arxiv.org/html/2504.18969v1 The stimulus (Scenario and facial expression images) can be accessed via the OneDrive link: https://1drv.ms/f/c/ce861069657a8bbc/El5tn2PDflRHmgoFXBAbeh8BpCDqxuqgKb0LWN7bFI6Amg?e=9CiMXl

 **Files Descriptions**